 Section 7.
 Duties and Responsibilities of the Officers

-a) The Chairperson shall be the chief officer of the Steering Committee and shall preside over all Steering Committee meetings and other meetings and functions of PCWG/AACR.
-The Chairperson shall prepare an annual report and other reports to the AACR Board of Directors; serve as the main point of contact between AACR and the Steering Committee; oversee the Committees of PCWG/AACR, if any; and direct the activities approved by the AACR Board of Directors;
+a) The Chairperson shall be the chief officer of the PCWG Steering Committee and shall preside over all Steering Committee meetings and other meetings and functions of the PCWG.
+The Chairperson shall prepare an annual report and all other necessary reports to the AACR Board of Directors; serve as the main point of contact between AACR and the Steering Committee; oversee any PCWG sub-committees, if any; and direct all activities approved by the AACR Board of Directors;

 Section 9.
 In the event of a vacancy in the office of Chairperson, the Chairperson-Elect shall assume the office of Chairperson for the remainder of the unexpired term, and shall then continue as Chairperson for the next term of office.
-In the event of a vacancy in the office of Chairperson-Elect, the Steering Committee shall hold an election following the procedure in Sections 5 of this Article II.
-In the event of a vacancy of a Steering Committee member’s seat, the Chairperson-Elect shall appoint a member in good standing of the Working Group to serve for the remainder of the term of office.
+In the event of a vacancy in the office of Chairperson-Elect, the Steering Committee shall hold an election following the procedure outlined in Article II, Section 5.
+In the event of a vacancy of a Steering Committee member’s seat, the Chairperson-Elect shall appoint a PCWG member in good standing to serve for the remainder of the term of office.

 Article III.
 Meetings and Quorum

 Section 1.
-PCWG/AACR shall hold an Annual Town Meeting for members and those interested in the work of PCWG/AACR during the AACR annual meeting or at such other meeting as the Steering Committee determines.
+The PCWG shall hold an Annual Town Hall Meeting for members and those interested in the work of the PCWG/AACR during the AACR Annual Meeting or at such other meeting as the Steering Committee determines.

 Section 2.
 Meetings of the Steering Committee may be called by the Chairperson or, in case of the Chairperson’s absence or disability, by the Chairperson-Elect.
-Notice of all meetings shall be given so as to reach the members of the Steering Committee at least seven calendar days before the date of the meeting.
+Notice of all meetings shall be given so as to reach all Steering Committee members at least seven calendar days before the date of the meeting.

 Section 3.
-The Steering Committee will conduct meetings via teleconference.
-In-person meetings may be called with the approval of the AACR leadership.
+The Steering Committee will conduct meetings via teleconference as needed.
+In-person meetings may be organized with the approval of the AACR leadership.

 Section 4.
-A simple majority of the Steering Committee members shall constitute a quorum at all of its meetings.
+A simple majority of Steering Committee members shall constitute a quorum at all meetings of the PCWG Steering Committee.

 Article IV.
 Committees

 Section 1.
-The Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may establish Standing and Ad Hoc Committees to carry out the work of the Steering Committee.
-The number of Committees to be appointed will depend upon the approved programs and activities of the Working Group and the financial resources available to maintain the work of PCWG/AACR.
+The Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may establish Standing and Ad hoc committees to carry out the work of the Steering Committee.
+The number of Committees to be appointed shall depend upon the approved programs and activities of the PCWG and the financial resources available.

 Section 2.
-Unless otherwise governed within this Charter, the Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, will appoint the Committee Chairperson(s) and Committee member(s).
+Unless otherwise governed within this Charter, the Chairperson, in consultation with the Steering Committee and approval of the AACR leadership, shall appoint all Committee Chairpersons and members.

 Section 3.
-The Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may dissolve any Standing and/or Ad hoc committee as deemed appropriate.
+The Chairperson, in consultation with the Steering Committee and approval of the AACR leadership, may dissolve any Standing and/or Ad hoc committee as deemed appropriate.

 Article V. Communications Policy

 Section 3.
-All official communications (i.e., new initiatives, new programs, etc.) coming from the Steering Committee must first be approved by AACR.
-All e-mails, faxes and letters generated by the PCWG/AACR Steering Committee should be copied to the designated AACR Staff Liaison.
+All official communications (i.e., new initiatives, new programs, etc.) originating from the PCWG Steering Committee must first be approved by AACR.
+All e-mails, faxes and letters generated by the PCWG Steering Committee should be copied to the designated AACR Staff Liaison.